-Shopping for telecom service can be tricky business.
-Cable and fiber providers are regional, and many won't even give you information on pricing until you enter your address.
-Although competition has increased over the last two decades, prices have continued to rise, and many consumers don't have access to more than one provider.
+Shopping for telecom service can be a tricky business.
+Cable and fiber providers are regional, and many won't even give you information on pricing until you enter an address within their service area.
+Although competition has increased over the past two decades, prices have continued to rise, and many consumers don't have access to more than one provider.
 The good news is that, according to our survey, there's no downside to negotiating.
 You can get big discounts, or maybe get a few freebies thrown in.
 Here are some smart ways to save.

 Do your research.
 If you have multiple telecommunications providers in your region, check out any promotions they might have, then shop them against each other.
-You can use their online calculators, or better yet, call and request a quote in writing that includes all taxes and fees, then present that to the competition and see if they'll beat it.
+You can use their online calculators, or better yet, call and request a quote in writing or in an online chat that you can print out.
+Make sure it includes all taxes and fees, including equipment fees, because those "extras" can boost the package price considerably.
+Present that to the competition and see if they'll beat it.

 Eliminate sports channels.
 Many TV providers levy a sports surcharge on channel packages that include ESPN or regional sports networks.
 If you don't watch sports, then see if your provider offers a sports-free "economy" package.

 Go bare bones.
 If you don't care about premium channels, ask for the most basic TV package your provider offers.
 Our recent analysis of two similar bills showed a savings of almost $50 per month between a midtier and basic TV package.